Get your FREE Listing

 Ed and Kristin Malin.
 You just can’t hide true happiness!

 Growing up in Palm Valley before the influx of millionaires who changed the course of old Palm Valley history forever was a joy for kids back in the seventies.
-With Solano Road going from A1A past the three curves and turning into Roscoe Blvd, and Canal Blvd where the “In & Out” store sat at the intersection of Roscoe and Canal, it was not only common, but expected to see new tire burn out tracks all through those roads every Saturday and Sunday mornings!
+With Solano Road going from A1A past the three curves and turning into Roscoe Blvd, and Canal Blvd where the “In & Out” store sat at the intersection of Roscoe and Canal, it was not only common but expected to see new tire burnout tracks all through those roads every Saturday and Sunday morning!
 One of our community’s most well-known and beloved icons was one of the kids who grew up in Palm Valley, and while First Coast Life certainly isn’t claiming he was one of the kids laying rubber every weekend, Ed Malin knows all too well of the antics that made the Valley a fun place to grow up.
 In fact, Malin is also part of a special group of kids from the Ponte Vedra/Palm Valley area who graduated in the first graduating class from Nease High School, later made famous by football star Tim Tebow.
 “When Nease opened,” Malin told First Coast Life, “I was in tenth grade, and there were no juniors or seniors in front of my class.
 Then as a junior, again, there were no seniors.
 So when I started twelfth grade my class had been at the top of the food chain, if you will, the whole time I attended Nease!”

 After high school, Ed wanted to get a college degree and enrolled in the University of North Florida.
 “Funny thing about UNF too,” Malin said, “was that I was in the first freshman class there.
 I made good grades but I goofed off way too much and pulled out.
 Then I packed my stuff and along with my best friend Kevin Faver, headed to Gainesville and enrolled in Santa Fe Community College.”
-College seemed to become a career endeavor and after six years of college Ed opted to settle on an Associates of Arts and pursued a beachier lifestyle as a bartender at Ragtime.
+College seemed to become a career endeavor and after six years of college, Ed opted to settle on an Associate of Arts and pursued a beachier lifestyle as a bartender at Ragtime.
 Ten years behind the bar at Ragtime certainly afforded Malin a healthy beachy lifestyle but ultimately, he wanted something more.
 The opportunity to buy Angie’s Subs presented itself and in 1999, Ed became the proud new owner of an already somewhat popular business.

-“I bought Angie’s on April 1,1999 but I kept bartending at Ragtime at night for the following six months because we only did lunch at Angie’s.”
+“I bought Angie’s on April 1, 1999 but I kept bartending at Ragtime at night for the following six months because we only did lunch at Angie’s.”
 While Angie’s Subs has a much longer history than most people realize, the Angie’s on Mayport Road was a favorite of surfers who were headed to Hanna Park to surf the poles, or headed home hungry from a grueling surf session.
-And even though the subs were world class there, beach locals rarely headed out that way unless the surf was good.
+And even though the subs were world-class there, beach locals rarely headed out that way unless the surf was good.
 When Angie’s opened in its current location it was like a little slice of heaven had fallen from the sky giving everyone the opportunity to experience what had previously been a sort of surfer’s paradise sub shop!

 Rush Jensen showing his appreciation to Ed Malin!